The Japanese Imperial General Staff was

 Caught on the ground

 ‘Air raid on Pearl Harbor.
 This is no drill.’
-This was the dramatic message
+This was the dramatic

-the fleet.
+immediately advised the fleet.
 General MacArthur was not advised by the

 navy but heard of the attack from a commercial broadcast shortly after

 0330 hours.
 He then ordered the troops to battle stations.

 The man most able to do something about an outbreak of war was General

-Brereton at Clark Field, but he too only heard the news from a commercial
+Brereton at Clark Field, but he too only heard the news from a

-seek permission to attack Formosa.
+MacArthur’s office to seek permission to attack Formosa.
 Warned by a

 telephone call from General Arnold in the US not to be caught with his

 aircraft grounded and suffer the same fate as the anchored ships in

 bombs — at 0800 hours.
 Eventually, at 1045 hours, orders were given for

 two squadrons of B-17s to attack airfields on southern Formosa ‘at the

 earliest daylight hour that visibility will permit’, and the patrolling

 bombers were brought back to Clark Field to bomb-up and refuel.
 By 1215

 hours the armed bombers and fighters of the 20th Pursuit Squadron were

 lined up on Clark Field ready for take-off.

 On Formosa, the fog had lifted enough by dawn to allow 25 Japanese army

 bombers to take off for Luzon.
-At 0930 hours they were over north Luzon, and
+At 0930 hours they were over north

-dispersed to allow the naval aircraft of the Japanese
+fog had further dispersed to allow the naval aircraft of the Japanese

-A force of 108 bombers, escorted by 84 fighters, arrived over Clark Field at
+A force of 108 bombers, escorted by 84 fighters, arrived over Clark

-and fighters, with their tanks full of fuel, perfectly
+the US bombers and fighters, with their tanks full of fuel, perfectly

 lined up for strafing runs.
 While anti-aircraft shells exploded 2,000

 to 4,000 feet below them, two flights of 27 bombers accurately hit

-to the trees and the cogon grass
+to the trees and the cogon grass around the field.
+The place became a

-and for more than an hour the Zero fighters sprayed the grounded B-17s and P-40s with bullets.
+Zero fighters sprayed the grounded B-17s and P-40s with bullets.
 At the

 Iba Field fighter base, another group of 54 Japanese bombers, escorted

 by 50 fighters, destroyed barracks, warehouses, and the radar station.

 Then Zero pilots found P-40s of the US 3rd Pursuit Squadron circling to

 land at Iba:

 all but two were shot down.

-In the first few hours of the war in the Philippines, the Japanese airmen
+In the first few hours of the war in the Philippines, the Japanese

-Zeros, they had destroyed 17 B-17s, 56 fighters, some 30 miscellaneous
+loss of seven Zeros, they had destroyed 17 B-17s, 56 fighters, some 30

-blasted or burned, and 230 men killed or
+installations had been blasted or burned, and 230 men killed or

 wounded.
 That afternoon, the US Far East Air Force had ceased to be a

-It is doubtful that even if the Far East Air Force had been spared on the
+It is doubtful that even if the Far East Air Force had been spared on

-a meeting with swarms of Zeros.
+returned after a meeting with swarms of Zeros.
 Losses at Clark Field

 would have been less had there been sufficient warning; but there had

 been none.
 Nielson Field was advised of the approaching Japanese, but

 the two squadrons that took off covered Manila and Bataan while Clark